|

 FAQ # 35: What are the most common camera locations?

-Answer: Be on guard near "regional draws" such as CostCo's, other "big box" stores, auto malls (don't buy a
+Answer: Most camera tickets go to visitors to town (see Geographic Profiling, in FAQ # 22).
+Be on guard when visiting regional draws such as CostCo's, other big box stores, auto malls (don't buy a

-car in a camera town!), colleges and universities, major medical centers,
+car in a camera town!), colleges and universities, stadiums, airports, convention centers, large medical centers,

 Cameras are more likely at unusual, complicated, or confusing intersections - where there is what engineers call "high information